Getting To & Around Alaska: Drive

 DRIVING TO ALASKA FROM SEATTLE, WA

-Driving to Alaska takes you through beautiful and remote landscapes in British Columbia and the Yukon Territory before crossing the border into Interior Alaska.
-Most visitors cross the border into Canada north of Seattle, WA, though there are other routes further east through Calgary and the Canadian Rockies for those who are starting from the eastern United States.
+The Alaska Highway is a modern, well-maintained highway stretching 1,387 miles from Canada’s British Columbia through the Yukon and ending in Delta Junction in Interior Alaska.
+Construction occurs seasonally and may cause delays in small sections, but otherwise, it’s smooth driving!
+Particularly in summer, visitor amenities including gas, food, and motels are abundant along the entire Alaska Highway.
+Most visitors cross the border into Canada north of Seattle, WA, though there are other routes further east through Alberta and the Canadian Rockies for those who are starting from the eastern United States.

 There are two route options for getting from Seattle to the Alaska Highway.
 Both routes head north from Seattle to the town of Prince George, British Columbia.
-From Prince George you can head to Highway 97 to connect to the Alaska Highway at Dawson Creek or take the more remote Cassiar Highway to connect near Watson Lake.
+From Prince George you can head to Highway 97 to connect to the Alaska Highway at Dawson Creek, or take the more remote Cassiar Highway to connect to the Alaska Highway near Watson Lake.